peterscardera/ecom-nextjs/readme.md

 -Perfoming GraphQl mutation and fethcing queries -managing local state

-# GraphQl yoga (express server) BACK END
+# GraphQl yoga server (express server which works with Apollo) BACK END
--implementinh query and mutaion resolvers
+-implementing query and mutaion resolvers
 -server side logic and permissions

-# Prisma (graphql database interface) BACK END
+# Prisma (graphql database interface/tool used to access data) BACK END

 -Provides a set of GraphQl CRUD api for Mysql or mongo DBs -schemas